Skip to Main Content

 The Golf Premise and What It Implies About the Property

 Golf resorts in the Caribbean operate under a specific set of pressures.
 Courses require enormous volumes of water in an environment where rainfall is scarce, and Aruba, with an annual average under 20 inches, is among the driest islands in the region.
 The course at Tierra del Sol was designed by Robert Trent Jones II, a lineage that positions it within a global network of signature-design layouts rather than among the more anonymous resort tracks built to service hotel packages.
-That credential matters in the golf travel market, where course pedigree functions similarly to chef training in the culinary world: it signals a benchmark and a peer set.
+That credential matters in the golf travel market, where course pedigree functions similarly to chef training in the culinary world: it signals a benchmark and a comparable set.
 The 18-hole layout follows the island's northwest coast, and the combination of trade winds and the rugged natural terrain creates conditions that differ from the sheltered, flatter layouts found on more tropical islands.
 Wind management becomes a genuine strategic factor here, not merely an atmospheric detail.

 Ingredient Sourcing and the Aruba Dining Context